 When you walk away from your car, lock it.
 This means also roll-up the windows.
 Such ventilation is an invitation for thieves.
 I lock my car even when it’s in the garage.
 You just never know, and the more difficult you make it for a thief, the better your chances of keeping your car “yours”.

 This might seem to be pretty obvious, but you’d be amazed how often people hide keys in or on their car.
 Don’t do it.
 Car thieves are criminals, but they’re not stupid.
 They know the typical, and not so typical, hiding places.

 By this I mean keep all of your valuables out of sight.
 Cameras, laptop computers, purses, wallets and packages are all encouraging for a would-be thief.
 Cover your valuables with a coat or blanket, or put them in the trunk.

-Make Stealing Your Car Difficult
+Make Stealing Your Car a Pain in the Neck

 This is easy to do with a mechanical theft deterrent.
 You’ve seen them, it’s called The Club.
 This well-known security bar locks in place and prevents the steering wheel from being turned.

 This won’t stop a professional who really wants your car, but it will slow them down.
 The Club, and other devices like it, can be defeated with a hacksaw by cutting the steering wheel.

 Buy an aftermarket alarm and have it professionally installed.
 There are many types of electronic car alarms, as well as other quality electronic deterrents.
 The best alarm is one that will disable the car from being started.
 Very few people pay much attention to alarm sirens anymore; they are simply an annoyance.